getzola/zola/docs/content/documentation/content/image-processing/index.md

 {% endfor %}
 ```

-As you can notice, we didn't specify an `op` argument, which means it'll default to `"fill"`.
-Similarly, the format will default to
+As you can notice, we didn't specify an `op` argument, which means that it'll default to `"fill"`.
+Similarly,
-`"auto"` (choosing PNG or JPEG as appropriate) and the JPEG quality will default to `75`.
+the format will default to `"auto"` (choosing PNG or JPEG as appropriate) and the JPEG quality will default to `75`.

-To call it from a markdown file, simply do:
+To call it from a Markdown file, simply do:

 ```jinja2
 {{/* gallery() */}}